 You may remember me saying that my Dad once said that the best thing that retirement homes could do would be to put everyone in a bed with someone else.

-Recently, I went to church with my nearly 93- year-old mom.
-I scooched over closer to her in the pew, and put my arm around her shoulders, as we listened and settled in.
+Recently, I went to church with my nearly 93-year-old mom.
+I scooched over closer to her in the pew, drawing her closer to me and put my arm around her shoulders, as we listened and settled in.

 She took my hand and held it, as I rubbed the warmth of her long narrow fingers.

 I try to hug her as much as I can.
 For her.
 For me.
 Holding her and slowly breathing her in.
 Knowing that someday there will be no more of her.